7 minute read

-You may be asking yourself this question when you hear people talk of the value and importance of personal boundaries yet genuinely have no idea what the concept is all about, nor what yours might be and how to implement them.
+Do you find yourself wondering what are boundaries?
+You may be asking yourself this question when you hear people talk of the value and importance of personal boundaries yet genuinely have no idea what the concept is all about.
+Knowing what yours might be and how to implement them is even more mysterious?

 Reasons why you might be asking ‘what the hell are boundaries?’ could be due to family- of-origin wounds such as abuse, living with a parent with Narcissistic Personality Disorder (NPD), and/or substance issues.
 These wounds may have caused a variety of responses within you as a result, such as an absence of boundaries, which is characteristic of codependency.